-Individuals who would like to learn new skills or share acquired ones while they help contribute to the success of individuals seeking recovery from addiction or psychiatric illness.
+Individuals who would like to learn and share new skills as they support people seeking recovery from addiction or psychiatric illness.

 Complete and submit our Volunteer Application.
 You can submit the application by email to firstname.lastname@example.org, fax it to (503) 385-8395, mail it to P.O.
 Box 17818 Salem, OR 97305, or deliver it to 250 Church St. SE, Suite 202, Salem, OR 97301.
 We accept volunteer applications year-round.
 Interviews and volunteer training/orientation are conducted on a quarterly basis. *See training and orientation schedule below.